softprops/lando/README.md

 This closure accepts an `http::Request` with a [lando::Body](http://lessis.me/lando/lando/enum.Body.html).
 This body can be dereferenced as a slice of bytes.

+For more more in-depth details see this project's [crate documentation](http://lessis.me/lando/lando/index.html).

 ## 🚀 deploy

 In order to deploy your app you will need to build it within a runtime compatible with the